Latif Nassif Jassim

 Latif Nassif Jassim (لطيف نصيف جاسم; 1941 – 30 August 2021) was an Iraqi politician and leader of the Arab Socialist Ba'ath Party.

 Biography

 Latif Nassif Jassim was born in 1941 and belonged to the Dulaim tribe.
 He joined the Ba'ath party in 1957 and was arrested after the 18 November 1963 movement.

 He held ministerial positions from 1977 until 1996.
 He was appointed minister of agriculture and agrarian reform on 5 April 1977, minister of culture and media until 1991 and minister of labor and social affairs until 1996.

-His name was included in the list of Iraqis wanted by the United States at number 18, and he was 10 of Clubs on the most wanted Iraqis playing cards.
+His name was included in the list of Iraqis wanted by the United States at number 18, and he was the "10 of Clubs" in the U.S. deck of most-wanted Iraqi playing cards.

-Latif was arrested on 9 June 2003 and sentenced to life imprisonment in 2009 in the case of the murder of Mohammad al-Sadr.
+Jassim was arrested on 9 June 2003, and sentenced to life imprisonment in 2009 in Al-Hout prison in the case of the murder of Mohammad al-Sadr.

+In 2017, Iraqi parliament passed a law to confiscate all property of 52 people related to Ba'ath party regime including Jassim.

+He died on 30 August 2021 at hospital in Baghdad.